pantheon-systems/documentation/source/content/guides/multisite/05-workflows.md

   This takes a few moments.

-3. Now click **<span class="glyphicons glyphicons-new-window-alt" aria-hidden="true"></span> Visit Test Site**.
+3. Click **<span class="glyphicons glyphicons-new-window-alt" aria-hidden="true"></span> Visit Test Site**.
 This will open your Test site in a new browser tab with the URL `test-YOURSITE.pantheonsite.io`.
 At this point, it will show a database connection error.

-4. From the command line, perform a `wp search-replace` on the Test environment's database via Terminus:
+4. Navigate to the command line, and perform a `wp search-replace` on the Test environment's database via Terminus:

     ```bash
     terminus remote:wp <site>.test -- search-replace <dev-domain> <test-domain> --url=<dev-domain> --network